adrianstando/Inverse-search-engine-for-PDF-files/README.md

 In order to change these values, type in the new ones in the following file: `./main/resources/config.properties` on the appropriate lines.

+The application has also a default list of common words in English, which are omitted during indexing.
+In order to use your own common word list, change the following file: `./main/resources/commonWords.txt`

 ## Project purpose

 It is the final project created during Java course at Data Science studies at MiNI, Warsaw University of Technology.